hazelcast/fraud-detection-python/run-demo-locally.md

 ```
 **NOTE 1:** You can safely ignore the error "No jobs submitted"

-**NOTE 2:** You can check your Hazelcast docker logs to confirm Hazelcast member is now running 8 Python instances!
+**NOTE 2:** You can check your Hazelcast docker logs to confirm your Hazelcast inference job is running supported by 8 Python instances!

 ![Pipeline with 8 Python processes](./images/pipeline-python.png)